-Many lockshield valves have poor design to control the flow rate for modern boilers, they may be better on heat pumps which have much higher flow rates but could still be improved on.
+Many lockshield valves have a poor design to control the flow rate for modern boilers, they may be better on heat pumps which have much higher flow rates but could still be improved on.
 Have you ever noticed when balancing on some systems the first few turns on the lockshield do nothing?
-It’s typically only the last 3/4 turn to closed that has any effect on flow?
+It’s typically only the last 3/4 turn to closed that has any effect on flow.
 This is mainly due to their valve authority.

 We will go in more depth with KV values and valve authority in another post but to keep it simple, valve authority is the ability for the valve to evenly control the flow of water through the emitter/radiator.
-The lower the KV value the better the ability for a valve to control the amount of water going through it, and therefore the better its authority.
+The lower the KV value the better the ability of a valve to control the amount of water going through it, and therefore the better its authority.

 The main reason for this is that they were originally designed back when we had systems running at a lot faster flow rates (DT11) and haven't been updated since.
 Also, as insulation improves, the lower and lower flow rates required at radiators mean their authority is ever decreasing.

 Take a look at the graph below from Albion indicating the effect of their lockshield valves on flow rate.
 If we take for example a 1kW radiator at delta t 20 this would require 43 L/H (or kg/h).
-You’ll see that 1/2 a turn open barely even begins to impact on the pressure difference.
-You’ll also notice that you have to move the valve further and further only to get less impact.
+You'll see that 1/2 a turn open barely even begins to impact the pressure difference.
+You'll also notice that you have to move the valve further and further only to get less impact.

 Let's look at what exactly valve authority is.
 Valve authority is how much control a valve (not necessarily a lockshield valve) has over the flow rate through the specific circuit it's installed on.
 The same valve can have a different authority if it's installed on a different circuit.